 Elsevier argues that it is imperative to use a robust experimental design in the program − in particular, an RCT where participants are randomly assigned to experimental groups (also known as ‘intervention’, ‘trial’ or ‘treatment’ groups) and control groups.

 “The RCT approach offers the most scientifically robust and empirically defensible way of: (I) determining whether a cause-and-effect relationship exists between a particular intervention and its intended outcome, and (II) assessing the validity, utility and overall cost-effectiveness of an intervention, relative to business-as-usual or alternative interventions.
 In order to evaluate behavior change – and quantify the actual cost-effectiveness and return-on-investment of an energy-related intervention – a robust experimental design is required.”
 1

 Importance for policy makers

-A good proportion of behavioural programs are designed and delivered in ways that constrain their ability to detect real behaviour change.
+A good proportion of behavioral programs are designed and delivered in ways that constrain their ability to detect real behavior change.
 This limits policy implications that can be drawn from the experience, which in turn impacts the prospect of broader societal gains.
-It’s the reason that regulators mandate RCTs for customer engagement programmes like ours in the USA.
+It’s the reason that regulators mandate RCTs for customer engagement programs like ours in the USA.